 It’s a fun story!
 You can tell your friends from out of town about it, and it makes our city look silly but ultimately responsive to public demands!

-(it’s also another story about a political party that ran vancouver for a decade which was very responsive to things that made millennials excited, and then very unresponsive for years when home prices started exploding beyond the reach of those millennials, but that’s another story!)
+(it’s also another story about a political party that ran vancouver for a decade which was very responsive to basic things that made millennials excited, and then very unresponsive for years when home prices started exploding beyond the reach of those millennials, but that’s another story!)

 Unfortunately, ultimately, Dude Chilling is a flat piece of grass, with a very underwhelming playground, a couple of older tennis courts, and a port-a-potty in lieu of a real washroom.
 The grass is not great for sports, and the vibe is not ideal unless you’re there for Millennial drinking or dogs running.